Can A Christian Be Demon Possessed?

 Let me state strongly right at the outset — Satan and his demons can have a strong, negative influence on Christian believers.
 Otherwise, it would have been meaningless for Paul to write to the Ephesian believers: “Do not give the devil a foothold” (Ephesians 4:27), if there were not at least some Christians doing exactly that.
+We're in an ongoing spiritual warfare.
 The devil is our enemy (1 Peter 5:8).
 Look at just a partial sampling of his evil activities against Christians:

 The question, then, is not whether demons can attempt to defeat Christians in many ways, for the Bible clearly shows demons attempting this.
 No, our question, rather, is this: can a born-again Christian have a demon inside himself — that is, within his body (where the soul and spirit are) — thus losing to that demon some control over his life?
 To that I answer a strong “No!” and will attempt to show from Scripture the Christian’s immunity to being indwelt by a demon.